 An ulcer is a crater-like sore on the skin or mucous membrane.
 Ulcers form when the top layers of skin or tissue have been removed.
 They can occur in the mouth, stomach, and other parts of the body.

-Ulcers can be caused by inflammation or infection.
+Ulcers can be caused by inflammation, trauma, or infection.
 Some ulcers may be caused by a cancer.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.